jakapop1/.github.io/projects/FishingGame.md

 ## Project Overview

-The Fishing Game project is a collaborative project with me and my assigned partner.
+The Fishing Game project is a collaborative project with me and my assigned partners.
 The objective of this project was to create an interactive two-player fishing tournament game.
 Some of the requirements for this project involved the development of a virtual ecosystem where players would take turns catching, collecting, and managing fish through the console.
 The project aimed to apply object-oriented programming principles in order to demonstrate our proficiency in Java that we had learned throughout the semester.

 ## Goal of the Project